Indiana Cryptids

 Colorways

-Cool blue-gray mist.
-Adds mystery without going dark.
-Perfect for textiles, home goods, or products that want atmospheric storytelling with a slightly moody edge.
+Cool blue-gray mist and softened shadows.
+This version leans into atmosphere and quiet tension without going dark.
+Ideal for textiles, home goods, and products that want moody storytelling with a restrained, misty tone.

 All three use the same illustration elements with different background treatments, proving the system adapts for different audiences and applications.